meta-llama/llama-stack/docs/cli_reference.md

 # Llama CLI Reference

 The `llama` CLI tool helps you setup and use the Llama toolchain & agentic systems.
-It should be available on your path after installing the `llama-toolchain` package.
+It should be available on your path after installing the `llama-stack` package.

 ### Subcommands
 1. `download`: `llama` cli tools supports downloading the model from Meta or HuggingFace.